Search within:

 Password protections

-• Access to university data must be restricted using strong passwords, per university policy 91.004 University Credentials.
+• Access to university data must be restricted by using strong passwords, per university policy 91.004 University Credentials.

 • Desktop and mobile devices that contain or provide access to university data must be password protected per university policy 91.004 University Credentials against unauthorized access.